PMPetra/vSMTP/ROADMAP.md

 ## Release 0.8.x

-Available in mid January 2022, the main features are:
+Available from mid January 2022, the main features are:

 - The delivery process and the related queues for local and remote mails.
 - The Post-queue filtering.